Future Interstates and Potential Interstate Corridors

 The Roads and Bridges article (Interstate 2000) suggests that the California 99 corridor between Bakersfield and Sacramento (via Fresno and Modesto) should become “Interstate 7.”
 Upgrading California 99 to Interstate standards would require the elimination of several at-grade intersections, expressway sections, and some other reconstruction to bring the highway up to Interstate standards.
 California 99 used to be U.S. 99 prior to its reclassification as a state highway.
 On June 11, 2003, the “California Report” segment on KQED, San Francisco’s National Public Radio station, indicated that there is a strong desire in Fresno to put the city onto the Interstate Highway System.
 Fresno is the largest city in the United States not served by a single Interstate Highway, and there is a sense of prestige that would be created by converting California 99 into an Interstate.
 Conversion of the route to Interstate standards remains a major obstacle to upgrading this route to Interstate 7.
 (Many thanks to Scott Oglesby of Kurumi.com for locating this KQED report.)

-According to Terry Brinkman, the Nebraska Department of Roads is currently constructing the Nebraska Expressway system.
-This expressway system includes U.S. 81 from the Kansas state line to Norfolk, Nebraska.
-Construction has already begun on expanding U.S. 81 to four lanes between Interstates 70 and 80.
-U.S. 77 has also been expanded to four lanes from Beatrice to Lincoln and then north to Ceresco and I think eventually to Fremont.
-Also there has been talk of U.S. 75 being four-laned from the Kansas border (well at least Auburn) to Omaha.
+According to Terry Brinkman, the Nebraska Department of Roads was constructing the Nebraska Expressway system.
+This expressway system included U.S. 81 from the Kansas state line to Norfolk, Nebraska, with work expanding U.S. 81 to four lanes between Interstates 70 and 80.
+U.S. 77 was also expanded to four lanes from Beatrice to Lincoln and points northward to Ceresco and Fremont.
+Four-laning plans for U.S. 75 extended northward from the Kansas border (Auburn) to Omaha.
 The options available include:

 Use Interstate 135 beginning at Wichita and proceed north on this present route until Salina, Kansas, then follow U.S. 81 north to Concordia, Kansas.
 At that point, the corridor would curve northeasterly to enter Nebraska just south of Fairbury and proceed northeast to Beatrice.
 At Beatrice, the corridor would proceed northerly via U.S. 77 to Lincoln.
 The route would then proceed north of Lincoln following U.S. 77 through Fremont and north until it crosses the Missouri into Iowa.
 The corridor would terminate at Interstate 29 in Iowa in or near Sioux City.
 The route could be extended northeasterly via Iowa 60 into Minnesota if desired.
 This corridor would connect Sioux City to Lincoln, Wichita, Oklahoma City, Dallas-Fort Worth, Sioux Falls, Fargo, and Winnipeg.